kevin0120/mix/plugins/inputs/procstat/README.md

 - procstat_[prefix_]rlimit_signals_pending_hard value=1758
 - procstat_[prefix_]rlimit_signals_pending_soft value=1758

-*NOTE: Due to a limitation in an underlying library Telegraf uses, any resource limit > 2147483647 will be misreported as 2147483647.*
+*NOTE: Due to a limitation in an underlying library Rush uses, any resource limit > 2147483647 will be misreported as 2147483647.*